TolikPylypchuk/SharpHook/docs/articles/simulation.md

 slowly and is not guaranteed to be correct.

-`IEventSimulator` contains the `TextSimulationDelayOnX11` property to get or set the delay if needed – longer delays add consistency but may be more jarring to end users – the default is 50 milliseconds.
+`IEventSimulator` contains the `TextSimulationDelayOnX11` property to get or set the delay if needed – longer delays add consistency but may be more jarring to end users.
+The default is 50 milliseconds.
 Delays are configurable on a nanosecond level.
-On Windows and macOS, setting this property does nothing, and it always returns `0`.
+On Windows and macOS, setting this property does nothing, and it always returns 0.